 David Marsh, Master of Sustainable Agriculture is an award winning farmer, conservationist and change agent from Boorowa in the South West Slopes of NSW.
-He had a strong coordinating role during the early years of ARLASH, and is the main contributor to the ARLASH blog.
+He is the ARLASH Coordinator and the main contributor to the ARLASH blog.

 Since 1980 David has been managing a family farm, Allendale, whilst searching for a way of farming that leads to improved landscape function and allows the self-organizing, self-repairing living community to become more diverse.
 Over the last 34 years he has actively questioned conventional farming practice, and engaged in change at both the farm level and through a process of life-long learning.
 This process of action and thought has led to Allendale being managed holistically since 1999.